The John F. Kennedy Center for the Performing Arts

 - Artist must have a disability as defined by the Americans with Disabilities Act.
 Note: artist must be comfortable identifying as a person and artist with a disability.

-Selected applicants will be contacted by email and will be asked to submit documents proving the above eligibility requirements prior to advancing to the final round of adjudication.
+Selected applicants will be asked to submit documents proving the above eligibility requirements prior to advancing to round 3 of adjudication.
 Eligibility documents include the following:

 This is usually a letter from a doctor or other healthcare professional identifying the applicant’s disability(s).
 The document does not have to be recent but must state the nature of the disability.
-Other proof of disability is accepted, such as a statement from a reputable disability association or organization, professional counselor, representative of a college or university disability services office, Individualized Education Program (IEP) documents, or a letter from the head of the IEP team.
+Other proof of disability is accepted, such as a statement from a reputable disability association or organization, professional counselor, Individualized Education Program (IEP) documents, or a letter from the head of the IEP team.

 Proof of Age